Here's a question we've heard a lot from our Facebook and blog friends:

-Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as a source of omega fatty acids and fiber.
+Flaxmeal – Flax seed is an important and very popular ingredient found in the world of herbal health foods as it contains fiber.
 Add some to your smoothies or use the meal in bread and muffin recipes!

 Garcinia Fruit – This dark red fruit can be rehydrated and blended up with your smoothie base.
-It is said to make recipes more filling and satisfying, which can be helpful to extend your morning shake!
 It has a distinct sour fruit flavor.

-Guarana Seed Powder – Guarana is thought to be the highest source of caffeine available in nature.
+Guarana Seed Powder – Guarana contains caffeine so use sparingly.
 A lovely addition to your morning smoothie!

 Hawthorn Berry Powder - The fruit of this rose family tree has been used traditionally in jams and syrups and will make a fine addition to your smoothie.

-Hemp Seed - With a lightly nutty flavor and good fats, hemp seeds make a great addition to any smoothie!
+Hemp Seed - With a lightly nutty flavor, hemp seeds make a great addition to any smoothie!

-Hibiscus Flower Powder – A beautiful flower with a tart taste due to its content of 15 to 30% plant acids, including citric, malic, and tartaric acids in a lovely wine-red color.
-Hibiscus is used as one of the main ingredients in many tea blends for its color and antioxidants.
+Hibiscus Flower Powder – A beautiful flower with a tart taste.
+Hibiscus is used as one of the main ingredients in many tea blends for its color.
+Try it in a smoothie.

 Lycii Berries - A great way to sweeten your smoothies is to soak a handful of these dehydrated berries in water or milk overnight.
 In the morning, toss the combination into your blender with fruit or veggies!
 Lycii berry, otherwise known to Chinese herbalists as Goji or Chinese Wolfberry is bright red and almost chewy with a taste very similar to raisins.
-It has been used as a general nutrient tonic (Yin tonic) for many years and Chinese medicine refers to it as a cooling tonic.
+It has been used as a general Yin tonic for many years in TCM tradition.

 Milk Thistle Seed Powder – Three of the active compounds within milk thistle seed are collectively identified as silymarin.
 This constituent is credited for much of milk thistle’s beneficial value, particularly associated with supporting healthy liver function.*

-Rosehips – The fruit of the rose contains Vitamin C. Rosehips have a tart flavor and are widely used in jams, jellies, and teas.
+Rosehips – Rosehips have a tart flavor and are widely used in jams, jellies, and teas.

-Wheat Grass Powder – Wheat grass sprouts contain organic phosphates and a cocktail of antioxidants.
-If you are unable to grow your own, a powder is an easy addition to your super smoothies!
+Wheat Grass Powder – If you are unable to grow your own, a powder is an easy addition to your super smoothies!